mayank12gt/Audio-Equalizer/README.md

 # Audio-Equalizer
-Created a 6-band audio equalizer by implementing bandpass filters using butterworth filter design.
+Created a 6-band audio equalizer by implementing bandpass filters using Butterworth filter design.
 Used Python tkinter library to create the desktop GUI.
 The application allows users to play an audio file(wav format) and boost frequencies in certain frequency bands to change how the audio sounds.